homebysix/NickETH-recipes/README.md

 # recipes
-Nick Heim's AutoPkg recipes for Windows
+Nick Heim's AutoPkg (YAML) recipes for Windows.
+See: https://github.com/NickETH/recipes-win for more recipes.